SukkoPera/ReBlast/README.md

 ReBlast was sized and shaped so that it fits perfectly on a [ReSeed](https://github.com/SukkoPera/ReSeed) card.

+The DAC feeds its output into the SID's EXT_IN pin, which means that you will heat it mixed with the computer audio or on the ouput jack on the ReSeed card.
+Similarly, the ADC takes its input from the ReSeed input jack.

 The DAC part of ReBlast is compatible with [ReVox](https://github.com/SukkoPera/ReVox).

+You can use the included APOS's [Digital Composing Kit 2.0](https://plus4world.powweb.com/software/Digital_Composing_Kit_V2_0) or [the older version](https://plus4world.powweb.com/software/Digital_Composing_Kit) to sample, compose and edit Digis.
+Instructions for this program can be found on the main disk, as well as two help screens for each part of the program.

 ## Installation
 ### ReSeed